Hard, untreated water containing high concentrations of minerals can cause damage to your plumbing and fixtures.

 1. The Hardness Level of Your Water

 Knowing your water hardness will be the first step in determining what type of water softener to choose.
 For example, do you live in an area that receives well water full of hardness minerals?
-Does your water contain other undesirable elements, such as odor or color?
+Does your water contain other undesirable contaminants that changes the odor and color?

 If you are unsure what your water composition is, you can order test strips online or through a retailer.
 These items are inexpensive, and some retailers will provide them free of charge.
 Once you determine how hard your water is, next, you can start looking at other deciding factors to choose a water softener.